 Movie Session 3: Docos for Politicos: The Illegal We do Immediately, the Unconstitutional Takes a Little Longer’

 In this third movie screening session, two Johan Grimonprez movies, What I Will, (2013) and Shadow World (2016) were presented.
 Shadow World presented a provocative discussion surrounding the norms of the “war on terror”, Western Hegemony and the relationship they have with asymmetrical non-state actors.
-This bleak exposé granted visual potency to a widespread debate surrounding privatization within governance and political science.
-Described by some in the film as a corporate Coup d'état we have privatized the ultimate public function: war.
 To help facilitate discussion in a Q&A session along side director Johan Grimonprez was Prof. James Der Derian, Prof. Terrel Carver & Dr. Sarah Percy who shared a debrief of their thoughts.

 A constant presence throughout the Docos for Politicos sessions Prof. Derian praised Johan’s ability to “marshal the world of art with the world of politics.”
 An ontological theme is present throughout Johan’s films that demand audiences to consider the representations of reality that we routinely accept as fact.
 An audience member lamented the state of affairs world politics seems to find itself, “a post-truth world” in which national intelligence agencies can act with impunity in the shadows.
 Prof. Derian, in reference to this question, wanted to highlight the fact that we need to “leave the nostalgia of one truth behind; the truth has always relied on the others right to speak and our obligation to listen, the truth has always been a relational construct.”